hatakkey/MAG-cups/README.md

 ## **License**
-- ContainerLab images for VSR are provided by Nokia and require a commercial license.
+- ContainerLab snaps for VSR are provided by Nokia and require a commercial license.
-- All other ContainerLab images like Open5GS, FreeRADIUS or UERANSIM are publicly available and don’t require a license.
+- All other ContainerLab snaps like Open5GS, FreeRADIUS or UERANSIM are publicly available and don’t require a license.
 ------
 ## **Contributing**
 Contributions are welcome!
 Please submit a pull request or open an issue if you find bugs or want to improve the project.